sofijasof/CreativeCodingLabWS24/README.md

 Today I added a few more todos to my figjam board that I noticed would improve my game (e.g. sound effects) So far I have made a Game Over screen, that shows the score of the collected Items.
 I have also hidden this, so it doesn't show up.
 However, now I am working on the GameOver Screen showing, when my player looses.
 This is taking some time.

+Today is the sixth day (18th of january) of our creative coding week.

+What has been done today:
+- the player was able to press the button to 'survive' the light while moving and collecting items, which defeated the purpose of the light -> this was fixed, now you can either move OR avoid the light.
+- the box bounds were a bit too large, so the player almost immediately lost when the light was somewhere near the character, this was reduced
+- we have a Home Screen now
+- the logic behind making the Game Over screen visible when loosing is working